ginobilinie/nerveSeg/README.md

 # nerveSeg

-This is a pytorch code for segmentation which implements a 3D-UNet.
+This is a pytorch code for nerve segmentation by using a 2D-Unet or 3D-UNet.

+The main entrance is runNerveSeg.py